How to make a multi-coloured pom pom

-My latest knitting pattern is a warm winter hat in our incredibly soft Largo Organic bulky-weight merino yarn, and I wanted to top it off with a pom pom.
+My latest knitting pattern is a warm winter hat in a bulky yarn, and I wanted to top it off with a pom pom.
 I had the idea that I'd make the pom pom multi-coloured to look like fireworks against the dusky blue yarn, and called the hat Hanabi, which means fireworks in Japanese (and also happens to be the name of one of my favourite card games).

 I experimented a bit with getting the colours evenly dispersed, and was very pleased with the end result.
 This technique may seem a bit complicated at first but once you get going it's very straight-forward.
 The template I used (which you can download here) makes a pom pom about 3½" in diameter.